Europe is such a rich tapestry, so many cultures so many tastes,so many places and people to get to know.

 Sanja has restored almost all the buildings to their original glory and has created an idyll in what is considered the heart of Serbia.

-Its Artists Colony is one of the most valued in South East Europe.
+It holds an Artists Colony considered to be one of the most valued in South East Europe.

-We stayed here for four days – revisiting old friends like Kosta Botunjac and discovering new stuff like an Olympic sized swimming pool in Aleksandrovac outdoor and 10p entry fee – kids heaven.
+We stayed here for four days – revisiting old friends like Kosta Botunjac and discovering new stuff like an Olympic sized swimming pool in Alexandrovac outdoor and 10p entry fee – kids heaven.

 We had lots of Balkan food including this food and some of this and this to partner with it!